facebook/react-native-website/website/blog/2018-11-01-oss-roadmap.md

 We'll work on releasing some of these internal tools.
 We'll also improve support for tools popular with the open source community.
 Here's a non-exhaustive list of projects we'll tackle:

 * Open source JSI and enable the community to bring their own JavaScript VMs, replacing the existing JavaScriptCore from RN's initial release.
+We'll be covering what JSI is in an upcoming blog post, in the meantime you can learn more about JSI from [Parashuram's talk at React Conf](https://www.youtube.com/watch?v=UcqRXTriUVI).
 * Support 64-bit libraries on Android.
 * Enable debugging under the new architecture.
 * Improve support for CocoaPods, Gradle, Maven, and new Xcode build system.